 Great careers don’t just happen; they’re developed through a series of learnings and experiences.
 We want to see you succeed and help you get there.
 That’s why we launched a program of LinkedIn Learning.
 This program gives you access to more than 8,000 courses that can help you discover, develop, and refine skills to help you reach your goal.

 Get started with LinkedIn Learning

 1. Set up your LinkedIn Learning account

-Start with the invitation email sent to from LinkedIn Learning you on April 15 to activate your account.
+Start with the invitation email sent to you from LinkedIn Learning to activate your account.
 After you've activated your account you can visit LinkedIn Learning and login with your State of Minnesota email address.
 When you first log in, you can connect your account with your personal LinkedIn account if you choose.
 After you log in, select your job title and any skills you’re interested in learning more about.
 Then let the learning begin!
 You’ll have access to all of the courses online or on the LinkedIn Learning mobile app.
 You’ll even receive personalized course recommendations from LinkedIn.

 2. Create your development plan